 - Characters’ personalities (the aunt comes across as holier-than-thou in the combination of her pleasure lecturing the others and her folded arms)

-2. Adding movement to dialogue to keep the story moving
+Add movement in dialogue to keep the story moving

 Often we tell stories when we get a chance to gather round, stop, and listen.
 Like in the family dinner conversation in the example above.